brumka/PiHole-DOT/README.md

 ...
 ```

-Please, note that PI-Hole's UI is not going to list all the servers resolving through your DOT.
+Note that PI-Hole's UI is not going to list all the servers resolving through your DOT.
 Instead, PIHOLE's dashboard and reports will show you all those DOT-resolved requests as performed by your DNS server itself.

 PLEASE, use [my_github_username AT gmail.com] for any corrections and/or comments